 Typically, small businesses lack the resources or experience needed to successfully analyze the myriad requirements associated with submitting bids for large projects.
 The same can be said for the process of creating bids that fulfill these requirements.
 This especially true when the solicitor is a government agency, educational institution, or another sophisticated organization.

-A US federal agency was soliciting bids for the replacement of the machinery control systems aboard a class of vessels.
-A small electrical services company unfamiliar with the agency's solicitation process was interested in submitting a bid to complete the work, but was put off by the complicated process and amount of documentation required.
+A US federal government agency was soliciting bids for the replacement of the machinery control systems aboard a class of vessels.
+A small electrical services company unfamiliar with the agency's solicitation process was interested in submitting a bid to complete the work but was put off by the complicated process and amount of documentation required.

 Not wanting the opportunity to pass, the company contacted Fisher Maritime to assist in preparing the bid.
 Fisher Maritime was able to break down the bid requirements into workable units that the company's personnel could tackle.
 Fisher Maritime also met with company personnel on numerous occasions to expedite the data collection portion of the process.
 As a result of these efforts, it was also realized that certain company policies and procedures needed to be updated to be compliant with the solicitation's requirements.
 Fisher Maritime was instrumental in drafting these updates.